 More like “UNDERFUNDED, UNDEMOCRATIC, UNFAIR, UNSAFE”…..

-This Spring 2021 we are facing the introduction of parliamentary legislation designed to confirm what are known as “Integrated Care Systems” as “NEW NHS BODIES”.
-These will divide up the NHS into approx. 42 pots of money with limited ‘population health budgets’ designed to find more ‘efficiency savings’ or as we know it – CUTS.
+This year, MPs are faced with a vote on the Health and Care Bill (2021) which, if passed, would confirm what are known as “Integrated Care Systems” as “NEW NHS BODIES”.
+These will divide up the NHS into approx. 42 pots of money with limited ‘population health budgets’ designed to find more ‘efficiency savings’ or, as we know it, CUTS.
 The number of commissioning organisations would be reduced from almost 200 to just 42 ICSs – this requires merging (and eventually abolishing) local “Clinical Commissioning Groups” (established as public bodies by the Health & Social Care Act 2012).

-Here, in the North East, we sit within the “North East and North Cumbria Integrated Care System”, which covers a huge geographical area from Cumbria in the west, to Berwick in the north and to Whitby in the South – see map below.
-This (and a number of other ICSs across England) is already in place as a partnership organisation, but without legal status and statutory powers, and with no public accountability; if the proposals of the white paper are enacted, then this huge organisation would have statutory powers.
+Here, in the North East, we sit within the “North East and North Cumbria Integrated Care System”, which covers a huge geographical area from Cumbria in the west, to Berwick in the north and to Whitby in the South – scroll below to see the map and the organisations involved.
+This (and a number of other ICSs across England) is already in place as a partnership organisation, but without legal status and statutory powers, and with no public accountability; if the provisions of the Health and Care Bill 2021 are voted in, then this huge organisation would have statutory powers.

 One of the major objections we have to ICSs is that they will lead to increased privatisation.
 Proposals for this top-down re-organisation include tight financial control from the centre and with even less public accountability.
 The result will be massive new opportunities for private companies through the ‘Health Systems Support Framework’ (HSSF) – set up to facilitate easy contracting by ICSs.
 The Framework consists of organisations accredited by NHS England to support the development of internal structure and management of ICSs, and, potentially, also to play a long-term role in direct management of ICSs.
 A quarter of the 83 organisations approved by NHSE to take on contracts with ICSs, and potentially also take seats on decision-making Boards of ICSs are American-based, offering expensive data-based systems designed to benefit US insurance companies and private hospital chains.